 Gear Distribution Helper

-The Den Parents are available during JackRabbits lessons through the season to assist coaches and to ensure that young skiers are monitored and kept safe.
+This is a non-coaching task.
+The role of a Den Parent is to be available during JackRabbits lessons to ensure that young skiers are monitored and kept safe.
 At least two Den Parents must be present at each Saturday lesson.

-Time commitment: Saturdays during winter for 1 hour (does not include training prior to season)
+Time commitment: Saturdays during winter for 1 hour (not including a short training session prior to season)

 Master Den Parent